← all posts

 They can swap ice floes.
 A team working in a context where formal user research isn’t possible might replace a Persona workshop with a quick stakeholder interview.
 Same position in the pattern, different practice.
 The shape holds.

 They can see where they are.
 This is underrated.
 A hexagon map gives teams a shared visual language for “what are we doing right now and what comes next.”
-Not a prescription — a compass.
+Not a prescription — a compass, that can be changed and visualizes how practices are connected to one another.

 It’s a visualization tool for complex work.
 One that holds structure and flexibility at the same time.
 The structure gives teams orientation.
-The connections between hexagons make the reasoning visible: “if we skip this one, what does that mean for the ones it connects to?”
+The connections between hexagons make the reasoning visible: “if we skip this one, what does that mean for the ones it connects to?”.
+It can be used in events like Retrospectives, to point to certain practices and analyse how they worked in a certain timeframe.

 That’s a conversation worth having.
-Most process diagrams don’t even make it possible.
+In my experience, looking at a description of a work process or looking at a process diagram don’t even make it possible.

 Where I’m taking this